EnzoRoselli/POC-SpringCloudNetflix/README.md

 # POC-SpringCloudNetflix

-Proof of concept of SpringCloudNetflix with OpenFeign, SpringCloudConfig, SpringCloudSleuth with Zipkin and RabbitMQ
+Proof of concept of SpringCloudNetflix with OpenFeign, SpringCloudConfig, SpringCloudSleuth with Zipkin and RabbitMQ.